The Good Money Test: how to tell if a financial provider is really ethical

 No financial provider is perfect.
 But the best ethical providers are clear about what they avoid, honest about their limitations and able to show how they use money to support better outcomes for people and planet.

-Good money is not about being perfect.
-It is about asking better questions – and choosing providers that are prepared to answer them.
+The Good Money Test is not about expecting perfection.
+It is about helping readers ask better questions – and choose providers that are prepared to answer them.

 FAQs